-The Finance Committee is a sub-committee of the main Board of Governors.
+The Audit and Finance Committee is a sub-committee of the main Board of Governors.
 Its purpose is to set the budget and monitor all financial and premises matters.
+It also has an overview and makes recommendations to the Board of Trustees in relation to internal/external audits and risk management.
+Employees of the trust are not involved in audit matters, considerations or recommendations.
+The Chair of the Board is not the Chair of the Audit & Finance Committee.